 That anecdote sums up Whistler’s music scene: it might not be the main reason people visit the resort, but it often becomes a memorable part of their visit.
 From rock to bluegrass, country to pop, meet the mainstays of music in Whistler.

-I have to give a little more space to these guys, considering they just marked their 20th anniversary as a band.
+I have to give a little more space to these guys, considering they just marked their 20th anniversary as a band and are a pillar of Whistler’s music scene.
 In that time, they’ve built up a boggling arsenal of songs that’s reached around 2,500 — from Johnny Cash and Bob Dylan to Taylor Swift and Coldplay.

 The Hairfarmers average a whopping 250 shows a year, so you’re likely to find those flowing locks during après, dinner, or as the main event at stages around Whistler during your stay.